-Elmer was involved in the Foundation from its modest beginnings (the first Foundation grant was $250) and became the driving force behind its growth.
+Elmer was involved in the Foundation from its modest beginnings (the first Foundation grant was $125 to a Presbyterian church for a “motion picture projector”) and became the driving force behind its growth.
 When Elmer died in December 2000 at age 91, he left his personal fortune of more than $400 million to charity, much of it to the family foundation.

 Elmer’s son Ed assumed management of the bank as chairman in 1985, building it into the state’s largest financial institution supported by strong branches throughout Alaska.
 In the year before his father’s death, Ed negotiated a highly successful sale of the bank to Wells Fargo The proceeds of that sale became the bulk of the Foundation’s endowed assets.

 Ed Rasmuson, as chair of the Board of Directors, has shepherded the Foundation into its modern era.
 He inherited his father’s interest in fisheries, the Alaska outdoors, and a personal commitment to make a difference in Alaska.
 Ed has dedicated much of his adult life to improving the quality of higher education and is the only Alaskan to serve as a regent of the University of Alaska, Alaska Pacific University, and Sheldon Jackson College.